Quantum gravitational decoherence from fluctuating minimal length and deformation parameter at the Planck scale: INTRODUCTION

-In the present work, we introduce a universal quantum-gravitational decoherence process due to the deformed uncertainty relation~\eqref{gup} that accounts for the presence of a minimal length scale.
-As it is customary in the analysis of signatures of quantum gravitational effects at the classical macroscopic scale~\cite{das}, in the following we will treat the contribution associated to the GUP as a small perturbation.
-Specifically, we will assume the deformation parameter $\beta$ to be a random quantity due to the spacetime fluctuations expected at the Planck scale.
-We will then show how to derive a master equation of the Lindblad-Gorini-Kossakowski-Sudarshan form~\cite{lind,gorini} for the averaged quantum density matrix out of the corresponding $\beta$-deformed stochastic Schr\"odinger equation for the quantum state vector, and we will study the physical consequences of such open quantum state dynamics.
-In light of the apparent experimental confutation of the Diosi-Penrose model, our proposal stands as an alternative universal decoherence mechanism without any free \emph{ad hoc} parameters.
-At the same time, a laboratory test of the predictions of our model would also yield an indirect evidence for the quantum nature of the gravitational interaction.
-In summary, the present study indicates that the Planck-scale random deformation of the uncertainty principle due to the quantum nature of the gravitational field produces a consistent decoherence mechanism sufficient to explain the quantum-to-classical transition.
+In this work, we introduce a model accounting for a universal quantum-gravitational decoherence process.
+The model assumes deformed canonical commutation relations (DCCRs) leading to the deformed uncertainty relation~\eqref{gup} that accounts for the presence of a minimal length scale.
+Furthermore, the model assumes the minimal length scale to be a fluctuating quantity, induced by a conjectured foamy character of quantum spacetime, whose average magnitude is fixed at the Planck length scale.
+As a consequence, the deformation parameter $\beta$ that enters in the modified canonical momentum operator and in the DCCRs is promoted to a random quantity as well.
+As it is customary in the analysis of signatures of quantum gravitational effects at the classical macroscopic scale~\cite{das}, in the following we treat the contribution associated to the GUP as a small perturbation.
+We then show how to derive a master equation of the Lindblad-Gorini-Kossakowski-Sudarshan form~\cite{lind,gorini} for the averaged quantum density matrix out of the corresponding $\beta$-deformed stochastic Schr\"odinger equation for the quantum state vector, and we study the physical consequences of such open quantum state dynamics.
+In light of the apparent experimental confutation of the Diosi-Penrose model, our proposal may be regarded as a possible alternative universal decoherence mechanism, provided that a set of reasonable assumptions holds.
+At the same time, a laboratory test of our model and its predictions would also yield an indirect evidence for the quantum nature of the gravitational interaction.
+Along these lines, building on a universal decoherence measure introduced in Ref.~\cite{exp2}, we investigate a scheme for laboratory tests involving a cavity optomechanical system equipped with heavy molecular structures.
+We then provide numerical estimates and show that such a setup can probe our predictions with a high degree of accuracy.